Play for Him.

 Panther Hoops International Basketball Academy and Panther Hoops Basketball Society’s mission is to impact our players, families and community both on and off the basketball court through faith based programming, events and coaching.
 We strive to provide elite level programming and training experiences for athletes both locally and globally.
 Our programming will work to be unmatched in Canada, competitive with the best programs around the world, that will serve individual players, families and our community.
-Whether the player is ‘Grassroots’ or ‘Elite International Prep’ all players will experience an elite basketball experience through positive coaching and an encouraging team environment while they learn to Play Hard, Play Together and Play with Purpose.
+Whether the player is ‘Grassroots’ or ‘Elite International Prep’ all players will experience an elite basketball experience through positive coaching and an encouraging team environment while they learn to Play Hard, Play Together and Play for Him.

 Panther Hoops Basketball started 13 years ago with one team, that has now grown to a program that has over 100 players annually enrolled.
 Panther Hoops Basketball can boast having over 20 of its alumni moving on to compete competitively at the post-secondary level.

 The foundation of Panther Hoops Basketball is to be a program where players can grow as individuals and athletes with well-rounded athletic instruction and guidance.
 Whether the player is grassroots or elite, the foundation is built on faith, hard work and teamwork.
 Players are getting instruction on skill development, basketball concepts, fitness, team play and game understanding.

 There must be a solid foundation on which to build any house that will stand a long period of time.
 Understanding that your purpose is determined and facilitated by a creator is paramount in understanding that life will have many ups and downs.
 Overcoming adversity first and foremost takes faith and understanding.

 Doing what is right may not build your popularity, however it inspires respect, confidence and support from others around you.
 Being a trusted player is integral when building a team or a young person’s character.